ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_3/Transcripts/Prose/cFPIP-03L_Physics as Information Processing  ~ Chris Fields ~ Lecture 3.m4a.sentences.csv_transcript.md

 55:27 _Chris:_
 [[start:3327010][end:3340420]] Well, the environment is the system sitting over on the other side of the boundary that is absorbing whatever waste heat is generated by the system.
 [[start:3341910][end:3345620]] Let's call it Alice that we're interested in.
-[[start:3346310][end:3366780]] So that environment may be alice can't tell this, but it may be divided up into lots of different compartments, some of which are basically sucking in Alice's waste heat and doing something with it.
+[[start:3346310][end:3366780]] So that environment may be Alice, and Alice can't tell this, but it may be divided up into lots of different compartments, some of which are basically sucking in Alice's waste heat and doing something with it.
 [[start:3368190][end:3386162]] So this is really a question about how is the environment structured and what operations does the environment execute with the input that it gets?
 [[start:3386216][end:3388450]] How does it interpret that input?